solliancenet/microsoft-postgresql-developer-guide/04_00_EndToEndDev/04_00-3-Deployment-evolution-options.md

 - In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency.

-Follow the [Azure Kubernetes Service (AKS)](https://github.com/azure/azure-postgresql/tree/master/DeveloperGuide/step-2-developer-journey-steps/04-AKS) guide to deploy the application and database.
+Follow the [Azure Kubernetes Service (AKS)](https://github.com/azure/azure-postgresql/tree/master/DeveloperGuide/step-2-developer-journey-steps/04-AKS) guide to deploy the application and database to AKS.

 ## AKS with PostgreSQL Flexible Server